Firexploit/yt-player-classicifier-extended/README.md

 # YouTube Player Classicifier

 This repository contains two files that help make the YouTube player look like 2017 again!
-Updatet it to fix the rounded corners, subscribe button, etc.
+Updated to fix the rounded corners, subscribe button, etc.

 # Installation